 The addition of bellows to the bagpipe sometime in the 17th century may have been a bright idea to preserve the reeds as long as possible.
 Bellows pipes had advantages – dry stable reeds and less physical effort to play not to mention the at the piper was free to accompany his playing with voice.
 It apparently became the hallmark of a good Lowland piper that he could sing, dance and play at the same time.

-We know that the town pipers of Perth, Arbroath, Dalkeith and Haddington all used pipes with bellows and thus by the middle of the 18th century the town pipers had brought the instrument to a high level of sophistication and no doubt their performances were also of a high standard.
-The town pipers were also carriers of the Scots ballad tradition and would have certainly accompanied their piping with voice, thus it became the hallmark of a good piper if he could sing, dance and play, all at the same time.
+We know that the town pipers of Perth, Arbroath, Dalkeith and Haddington all used pipes with bellows and thus by the middle of the 18th century the town pipers had brought the instrument and the playing of its music to a high level of sophistication.
+The town pipers were also carriers of the Scots ballad tradition and would have certainly accompanied their piping with voice.
+Thus it became the hallmark of a good piper if he could sing, dance and play, all at the same time.

 This aside for the moment, let’s consider the role of music in the old Lowland rural society.
 Until the mid eighteenth century the methods of farming in the Lowlands had remained relatively unchanged for over 1000 years.
 The system of agriculture was feudal, medieval and extremely inefficient.
 The tenant farmer paid for his rent in money or in kind to the Laird; increased agricultural production only meant increased rent so there was no incentive to improve the system.
 Even the best farmers were by any standards very poor and the cottars or farm labourers lived interminably in squalor.
 The people were intensely superstitious and ‘dyed in the wool’ traditionalists; putting these values before sense and science.